OSC/ood-documentation/develop/_sources/customizations.rst.txt

 in the configuration.
 These partial files can be any format Rails recognizes, notably ``.html`` or ``.html.erb`` extensions.

-Also if you use subdirectories under widgets, they can be referenced by relative paths.
+Also if you use sub-directories under widgets, they can be referenced by relative paths.
 For example ``views/widgets/cluster/_my_cluster_widget.html.erb`` would be referenced in the configuration as ``cluster/my_cluster_widget``.